far-analytics/streams-logger/README.md

 ## Tuning

-**Depending on your requirements, the defaults may be fine.** However, for high throughput logging applications you may choose to adjust the `highWaterMark`, disconnect your `Logger` from the root `Logger`, and/or disable stack trace capturing.
+**Depending on your requirements, the defaults may be fine.** However, for high throughput logging applications you may choose to adjust the `highWaterMark` and/or disable stack trace capturing.

 ### Tune the highWaterMark